-The Red Honey Costa Rica process coffee is a Las Lajas specialty that has been developed and refined over the seasons.
-Red Honey process is a medium duration honey process used at Las Lajas.
-The process involves the cherry on the the out side of the coffee bean being left on for a period of 24 hours.
-Beneficio Las Lajas is owned by Oscar and Francisca Chacón.
-Las Lajas is one of the best micro mills in Costa Rica.
-Las Lajas is well known within the industry for its unique and exceptional drying techniques for natural and honey processed coffees.
+Oscar and Francisca Chacón on Beneficio Las Lajas.
+This farm is one of the best micro mills in Costa Rica.
+Las Lajas is prominent within the industry for its unique and exceptional drying techniques for natural and honey processed coffees.
 Oscar and Francisca are continually experimenting and developing new processing techniques.
-They’re motivated in the search for the perfect technique to produce a cup that expresses the inherent delicacy, harmony and complexity of their coffees.
+They are constantly searching for the perfect technique to produce a cup that expresses the inherent delicacy, harmony and complexity of their coffees.

 Costa Rican Coffee History

-Costa Rica is one of the top producers of coffee.
-Coffee is Costa Rica’s number three export.
-Coffee exporting is incredibly important to the country’s economy.
-Arabica coffee was first introduced to the country directly from Ethiopia in the late 1770’s.
-The Costa Rican government encouraged farming by offering plots of land to farmers who wanted to grow and harvest the plants.
+Costa Rica is one of the top producers of coffee in the world.
+As their third most exported product, it is incredibly important to the country’s economy.
+Ethiopia introduced Arabica coffee to the country in the late 1770s.
+The Costa Rican government encouraged farming of coffee by offering plots of land to local farmers.
 By 1829, coffee production was a larger source of revenue than tobacco, cacao, and sugar cane.
-Today, many Nicaraguan immigrants are often employed as seasonal workers on plantations to harvest coffee during peak seasons.
+Today, the farms in Costa Rica often employ Nicaraguan immigrants as seasonal workers on plantations to harvest coffee during peak seasons.

 Honey Process Color

-Farmers have begun to assign colors to each honey process.
-Colors are assigned to indicate the amount of sunlight each cherry is exposed to.
+Farmers have begun to assign colors to each level of honey process, indicating the amount of exposure to sunlight the plants receive.
 Yellow/white honey process being the most and black honey process being the least amount of sunlight.
-Yellow/white honey coffees are usually dried in the sun for around a week.
-Red honey is dried for two to three weeks, usually in the shade.
-Black honey is exposed to as little light as possible and must dry for at least two weeks.
+Yellow/white honey coffees are usually left to dry in the sun for around a week and red honey is dried for two to three weeks, usually in the shade.
+Whereas Black honey is exposed to as little light as possible and must dry for at least two weeks.
 The longer the dry time, the more fruit-forward the end result tastes.